chantastic/fullstack-react-todo/notes.md

       - dispatch function performs same task as before
     - re-write `addTodoItem` to utilize new API
       - add creation function for new components
+    - re-write `deleteTodoItemWithId` to utilize new API
+    - re-write `updateTodoItemWithId` to utilize new API

 - …`useContext`, "controller components", `modularization`